moleculerjs/database/docs/README.md

 ```

 #### Different ID field
-If you can use different primary key field name instead of `id`, you should use it in the action params, as well.
+If you can use another primary key field name instead of `id`, you should also use it in the action parameters.

 **Primary key definition in `fields`**
 ```js